mathause/cmip_warming_levels/README.md

 ## Format

 Currently the data is given in [yaml](https://en.wikipedia.org/wiki/YAML) format.
-Let me know if you want the output in any other format.
+Once for all warming levels and once for each warming level individually.
+Let me know if you need the output in any other format.

 ## Code
 The code will be published in https://github.com/IPCC-WG1 as soon as I have the right to create a repository.